 Continue the open-discussion atmosphere as you lead students into the key part of the lesson—the exploration of the planet Mercury.

-Pass out or direct students to the Mercury student esheet, which will help guide them through the online portion of the lesson.
+Students should use their Mercury student esheet, which will help guide them through the online portion of the lesson.

 A Closer Look at Mercury